NVIDIA/cloud-native-stack/install-guides/Ubuntu_Server_v3.1.md

 #yourhost-worker Ready             10m   v1.18.14
 ```

-### Installing the GPU Operator
+### Installing GPU Operator

-Add the nvidia repo
+Add the NVIDIA repo:

 ```
 $ helm repo add nvidia https://helm.ngc.nvidia.com/nvidia
 ```

-Update the helm repo:
+Update the Helm repo:

 ```
 $ helm repo update
 ```

-To install the GPU Operator for Tesla T4, RTX 6000/8000 or A100:
+Install the GPU Operator:

 ```
-$ helm install --version 1.6.0 --devel nvidia/gpu-operator --wait --generate-name
+$ helm install --version 1.6.2 --devel nvidia/gpu-operator --wait --generate-name
 ```

 #### Validate the state of the GPU Operator:

-Please note that the installation of the GPU Operator can take a couple minutes.
+Please note that the installation of the GPU Operator can take a couple of minutes.
 How long you will have to wait will depend on your internet speed.

 ```
 kubectl get pods --all-namespaces | grep -v kube-system